 Full service area with a few restaurants and shops offering snacks, drinks, bottled water, and souvenirs.
-Restrooms are last free ones before mountain huts.
-Limited running water--none at mountain huts.
+Restrooms located here are the last free ones before arriving at the mountain huts where running water is limited to-none.

 MOUNTAIN HUTS

 Located on ascending trail only, they offer basic snacks, drinks, bottled water, and pay-per-use (¥300) eco-toilets (toilet paper availability intermittent).
 Only paying customers may rest inside (exception for emergencies).
 Only facility on descending trail is restroom at 7th station.